 An introduction to the tools historians use in the responsible pursuit of their profession, by covering trends in historical writing as well as major authors and philosophers who shaped the field's theoretical foundation.
 Proper methods of historical research and paper writing.
-Prerequisites: one 300-level history course.
+Prerequisite: one 300-level History (HIS) course or History/Political Science (HISP) course.
 Offered spring.